SAS Institute: Workplace

 SAS is well known for its workplace culture.
 The company was used as a model for workplace perks at Google and is taught as a case study in management seminars at Stanford.
-SAS has been identified as a "Best Company to Work For" in Fortune's annual rankings each year since the list's inception in 1997.
+SAS was identified as a "Best Company to Work For" in Fortune's annual rankings from the list's inception in 1997 until 2021, but after slipping in rank has failed to make more recent lists.
 In 2014, SAS ranked No. 2 on the elite Top 25 World's Best Multinational Workplaces list from Great Place to Work as well as No. 2 among Fortune's 2014 Best Companies to Work For in the US.
-SAS was No. 1 on the US list in 2010 and 2011.
-On March 5, 2015, Fortune ranked SAS No. 4 on its annual list of best companies to work for in the US.
-On March 5, 2016, Fortune ranked SAS No. 8, down from number 4 in 2015 on its annual list of best companies to work for in the US.
+The company was No. 1 on Fortune's US list in 2010 and 2011.
+In 2015, Fortune ranked SAS No. 4 on its annual list of best companies to work for in the US; in 2016, SAS was No. 8 on the same list.
 It is also regularly in Working Mother Magazine's "100 Best Companies for Working Mothers" list.